How can you take advantage of your Strengths in different situations?

 - Managing Change

 We all experience change.
 Learning how to approach change productively can create a more positive impact.
-As there are several change models available, this worksheet considers the four basic stages to apply themes.
-Help your client see how they can use their themes at each stage.
+As there are several change models available, this worksheet considers the four basic stages to apply strengths.
+Help your client see how they can use their strengths at each stage.

 - Agile Projects